-For example, if your Web server is accepting requests on the host machine web_server on port 8020 and the client sends the request http://web_server:8020/estorel/sign_in.jsp, the redirector forwards the request to http:/neptune:8080/estorel/sign_in.jsp.
+For example, if your Web server is accepting requests on the host machine web_server on port 8020 and the client sends the request http://web_server:8020/estore1/sign_in.jsp, the redirector forwards the request to http:/neptune:8080/estore1/sign_in.jsp.

-• In the third line, "/" matches any request that is received by the connector, provided the request did not match any of the other specifically configured Web applications.
-However you still need to configure the Web server to tell it which context paths should be serviced by this connector.
-For this mapping, you would supply the following LocationMatch directive in the httpd.conf file:
+In the third line, "/" matches any request that is received by the connector, provided the request did not match any of the other specifically configured Web applications.
+However, you must still configure the Web server to tell it which context paths should be serviced by this connector.
+For this mapping, supply the following LocationMatch directive in the httpd.conf file: